MajorZiploc/tooling_notes/art/blender/notes.md

 NOTE: start with a single color texture such as #00000000 May need to just use Eraser tool on whole texture

-NOTE: How to select faces in UVEditor and have those faces select in edit_mode 3d viewport (uv sync selection) UVEditor -> UV Sync Selection (almost_top_menu top left <2 arrows pointing in opposite directions>) makes finding groups of UVs easier since you can select them in the UVEditor
+NOTE: How to select faces in UVEditor and have those faces select in edit_mode 3D_Viewport (uv sync selection) UVEditor -> UV Sync Selection (almost_top_menu top left <2 arrows pointing in opposite directions>) makes finding groups of UVs easier since you can select them in the UVEditor